Dioptas/Dioptas/docs/source/introduction.rst

 Image Color Scale and Contrast
 ------------------------------

-Every image view has a color bar and a histogram either on the side of the image (Mask module and Calibration Module) or on the top (integration view).
+Every image widget has a color bar and a histogram either on the side of the image (Mask module and Calibration Module) or on the top (integration module).
 The colors of the color bars can be easily adjusted.
 You can switch to a completely different color-scale by right clicking the color bar.
 This creates a pop-up where one of the predefined color scales can be selected.